 Although the small house movement has become rather trendy, that doesn’t discount the financial and environmental benefits involved.
-Singles and couples are best served by the tiny home lifestyle (typical homes average 750 square feet or less), which promotes a major reduction of energy consumption as well as a reduction of accumulated “stuff”–both of which will save you tons of money.
+Singles and couples are best served by the tiny home lifestyle (typical homes average 750 square feet or less), which promotes a significant reduction of energy consumption as well as a reduction of accumulated “stuff”–both of which will save you tons of money.

 Depending on location, the cost of a tiny home can go up to $50,000, but you can even find 250 sq ft homes for $10,000 or less.
-Some tiny house enthusiasts gather up their friends and family to build the home themselves, but if you’re not a DIY type, you can buy a tiny house that’s on the market (check, http://tinyhouselistings.com), or pick out your favorite design (some come with wheels!) from a tiny house developer who will construct it for you in just a few days.
+Some tiny house enthusiasts gather up their friends and family to build the home themselves.
+Still, if you’re not a DIY type, you can buy a tiny house that’s on the market (check, http://tinyhouselistings.com), or pick out your favorite design (some come with wheels!) from a tiny house developer who will construct it for you in just a few days.

 2. Eco communities